 A brief statement of the circumstances of the nonconformance, including the date(s) of the nonconformance and the facts necessary to demonstrate that the requirement was not met ("contrary to" paragraph).

-For ITAAC-related NONs
+For ITAAC-related NONs, refer to Appendices D and F of this manual chapter for more specific guidance on what information to include in the inspection report.

 A template for NONs issued to a vendor is included in Appendix C. For additional guidance on documenting nonconformance, refer to the NRC Enforcement Manual.